 As you see, following the various trains is not an option if you are seeking some real rest.
 Fighting against the trains is silly as well.
 You might even successfully burn down one train – but the next one follows right in the same tracks.
 If you don’t want to exhaust yourself with such madness, then read right on.

 If we stick to the train-example above, then this step is all about learning how to stay on the platform.
 Instead of boarding train after train we need to practice staying non-reactive to coming and going moods/thoughts.
 We need to be interested and invested in thoughts so they can keep functioning.
-Once you are no longer interested or invested in your thoughts, the thinking-process comes to an end.
+Once you are no longer interested or invested in your thoughts, the process of mental fabrication comes to an end.

 Like a salesman that comes to ring your doorbell every day in order to sell you a product, thoughts come into your consciousness all the time and advertise to get your attention.
 For them to work properly, you need to believe in their reality.
 You need to feel as if you were the thinker yourself.
 Thoughts need to appear as significant as possible to get your attention.